Our Blog - Secantor Business Services

 What SME directors can expect from a fractional CFO in the first three months

-• What does a fractional CFO actually do?
+• What does a fractional CFO do?

 • What would they change in my business?